Battle of Porto Praya: Battle

-When the Artésien reached the mouth of the harbour, she spotted the British fleet at anchor, and signalled Suffren that the enemy was in sight.
-Suffren, assuming (correctly) that the fleet had men ashore and would be in some disarray, immediately gave orders to attack, leading the way with his flagship, the Héros.
-Johnstone, who was in the process of ordering ship manoeuvres to separate ships that had drifted too close to one another when the French squadron was spotted, had to scramble to prepare the fleet for battle.
+When Artésien reached the mouth of Porto Praya's harbour, she spotted Johnstone's fleet at anchor and signalled Suffren that enemy ships were in sight.
+Suffren, correctly assuming that the British fleet had men ashore and would be in some disarray, immediately gave orders to attack, violating Portuguese neutrality; he led the attack with his flagship Héros.
+Johnstone, who was in the process of ordering ship manoeuvres to separate ships that had drifted too close to one another when the French squadron was spotted, scrambled to prepare his ships for battle.